zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I don't have a title, but I've written almost all of it now.
 That's what it does.
 It shows the evolution of these ideas and then how they move from important person to important person.

-**ZMD**: Well, so that's—we've mentioned like criticisms of you in the past, and I want to distinguish between two different types of criticisms, because there's some people who are saying, oh Cade Metz is such a meanie and bully, revealing Scott Alexander's name, and I think you don't take that very seriously.
-Whereas I want to set that aside, and also focus on—separately, people who are like, who have talked to you and who have read your work, who are saying, this is kind of like gossip column-y coverage that's not focused on the ideas and more focused on powerful people and their relationships to each other, and I don't know, maybe you're doing that on purpose, but it just seems like—
+**ZMD**: Well, so that's—we've mentioned criticisms of you in the past, and I want to distinguish between two different types of criticisms, because there's some people who are saying, oh Cade Metz is such a meanie and bully, revealing Scott Alexander's name, and I think you don't take that very seriously.
+Whereas I want to set that aside, and also focus on—separately, people who have talked to you and who have read your work, who are saying, this is kind of like gossip column-y coverage that's not focused on the ideas and more focused on powerful people and their relationships to each other, and I don't know, maybe you're doing that on purpose, but it just seems like—

 **CM**: What's an example?